 Until recently, permits were required for all travel outside Khartoum.
 You should check with local authorities if you require a permit to travel to your intended destination.
 Travellers without permits, where they are required, have been arrested and detained.
 Travellers must register with the police authorities within 24 hours of arrival anywhere outside the capital.

 Landmines: Landmines and unexploded ordnance remain a danger outside of Khartoum.
 The Eastern States and Southern Kordofan are the most affected areas.
-Australians are urged to only use main roads and paths labelled as cleared by a competent de-mining authority.
+Australians are urged to use only main roads and paths labelled as cleared by a competent de-mining authority.

 Piracy: Piracy occurs in the Red Sea.
 Somali pirates have been using motherships to attack shipping further than 1,000 nautical miles (1,850km) from the coast of Somalia.
 All forms of shipping are attractive targets for Somali pirates, including commercial vessels, pleasure craft (yachts etc) and luxury cruise liners.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.
 See our piracy bulletin for further information.
 The International Maritime Bureau issues piracy reports on its website .